 - You live in a mobile structure such as a caravan or boat and you have nowhere to park or moor it.

 We can give you advice or take action to help you keep your home and can negotiate on your behalf where needed.
-We can also give you advice in getting alternative housing if you have to move so that this can be done in a planned way.
+We will provide an agreed Personal Housing Plan (PHP) so that we can work together and help you retain your home or source alternative housing if you have to move so that this can be done in a planned way.

 Our range of services includes: